 WildTrax also allows you to batch upload and download locations and location metadata by clicking the button.
 This allows you to manage and edit location information more flexibly outside of WildTrax and then sync it back with your modifications.

-Note, that you'll need to be an organization administrator in order upload data, however, as a read-only member, you can download data.
+You need to be an organization administrator in order upload data, however, as a read-only member, you can download data.

 - Click the in order to get the current list of all locations and metadata in your organization.
 If you don't have any metadata yet, a template csv will be provided.